Ithonga: Production

 Ithonga is a South African drama series produced by Tshedza Pictures for Mzansi Magic.
 It was created and written by Gwydion Beynon, Phathutshedzo Makwarela and Mandisa Mkhize and directed by Nozipho Nkelemba with support from Tebogo Mkhabela and Zolani Phakade.
 It is filmed in KwaZulu-Natal, South Africa giving the show a strong cultural and regional identity.
 The series stars Bonko Khoza in a dual role as twin brothers, supported by a large ensemble cast.
 Executive producers include Phathutshedzo Makwarela, Gwydion Beynon and Khanyi Nxumalo and uses a Multi-camera.

 Release

-The series premiered on Mzansi Magic on 3 March 2025, airing Mondays to Fridays at 20:30.
+The series premiered on Mzansi Magic from 3 March 2025 to 27 February 2026, airing Mondays to Fridays at 20:30.